The slug club

 « By the way : I read a very interesting book about your nephew.
 It’s called Harry Potter : a tragic childhood, by Rita Skeeter.
 You really didn’t like the boy, did you?
 Oh I hated him to guts, too.
 I wanted him expelled.
 He was so insolent.
 Just like his father.
 But you… You underfed him and made him live in a cupboard didn’t you? »

 Severus wished he’d known, back in the day.
 He had sympathized with the boy more, when he’d read the book.
 Turned out they had something in common.
 But knowing this years after Hogwarts, was too late.
-Skeeter haden’t exagerated, this time.
+Skeeter hadn’t exagerated, this time.
 Dursey’s silence and the stiffness of her jaw was a pretty obvious confession.

 « You told him his parents had died in a car accident.
 You deliberately hid from him the fact that he was a wizard.
 Huh.
 I knew you were petty, but I didn’t know you could be that cruel.
 Talk about jealousy and frustration… »